 Fig 10.
 Day 4 embryos, a cluster of 16 cells called as a morula

 When the embryos are transferred on day 5, it is at the blastocyst stage.
 This is the highest form of human life that can be sustained in the laboratory.

 The number of embryos transferred will depend on the quality of the embryos and your previous discussion with the doctor.

 Depending on your age, anywhere from one to three embryos may be transferred.
 Recent studies have shown success with just one embryo transferred.
 The transfer will be done on a full bladder in the operation theatre.
 No fasting or special preparation is required for embryo transfer.

-Embryo transfer does not require anesthesia and is done on a day care basis.
-When you come to our IVF center in Mumbai/ test tube baby center in the morning, a routine vaginal scan is done to assess the endometrium.
+Embryo transfer does not require anaesthesia and is done on a daycare basis.
+When you come to our test tube baby centre in the morning, a routine vaginal scan is done to assess the endometrium.
 Then you will proceed to the recovery room, where the nurse will give you a progesterone injection.
 This will help in relaxing the uterus as well as maintaining good progesterone levels.
 You will lie down in the recovery room till your bladder is full.
 When the bladder is full, we take you to the operation theatre.
 There is soothing music which will help you to relax and be in a more positive frame of mind.
-At the time of transfer, the private parts will be cleaned with warm water and then the external catheter will be passed just beyond the internal os.
+At the time of transfer, the private parts will be cleaned with warm water and then the external catheter will be passed just beyond the internal OS.